JamieOrozco/AlphabetSoupCharity_Optimzation/README.md

 * What variable(s) are considered the target(s) for your model?
      * The target is the IS_SUCCESSFUL field.
 * What variable(s) are considered to be the features for your model?
      * APPLICATION_TYPE
      * AFFILIATION
      * CLASSIFICATION
      *	USE_CASE
      *	ORGANIZATION
      *	STATUS
      *	INCOME_AMT
      *	SPECIAL_CONSIDERATIONS
      *	ASK_AMT

-What variable(s) are neither targets nor features, and should be removed from the input data?
+* What variable(s) are neither targets nor features, and should be removed from the input data?
+    * EIN and NAME should be removed.
+    *
-* Compiling, Training, and Evaluating the Model
+Compiling, Training, and Evaluating the Model
-How many neurons, layers, and activation functions did you select for your neural network model, and why?
+* How many neurons, layers, and activation functions did you select for your neural network model, and why?
-80, 30 and Relu Activation funtions because more layers decreased accuracy.
+       * 80, 30 and Relu Activation funtions because more layers decreased accuracy.

 Were you able to achieve the target model performance?
 Targer model performance was not achieved.